NREL/HPC/docs/Documentation/Applications/lammps.md

 # Using LAMMPS Software

-*Learn how to use LAMMPS software—an open-source, classical molecular dynamics program designed for massively parallel systems.
+*Learn how to use LAMMPS software — an open-source, classical molecular dynamics program designed for massively parallel systems.
 It is distributed by Sandia National Laboratories.*

 LAMMPS has numerous built-in potentials for simulations of solid-state, soft matter, and coarse-grained systems.
 It can be run on a single processor or in parallel using MPI.
 To learn more, see the [LAMMPS website](https://www.lammps.org/#gsc.tab=0).